imanif/imanif.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-I was hired by the Danish Institute for Study Abroad (DIS) to write a [blog](https://imaniintl.wordpress.com/) documenting my travels and experiences while studying video game development in Copenhagen, Denmark.
+Imani was a member of the Danish Institute for Study Abroad (DIS) Media team during her semester abroad.
+Her primary responsibility was to write a [blog](https://imaniintl.wordpress.com/) documenting her travels and experiences while studying video game development in Copenhagen, Denmark.